 Once the reply option is selected, the person surveyed can fill in the form and once completed selects send to return the form to my email address.

-The date then populated the below database form for ease of reading.
+The data then populated the below database form for ease of reading.

 With only four records it was easy to see the results so, although possible to design and run queries, I felt it wasn’t merited in this situation.